maksimkaJCHK/vue-code-markup/README.md

 **visibleCopy** - by default, the inner right indentation for a line is 5px.
 It is possible that there are not many lines and they are long enough, so the "copy text" button will overlap the text of the line.
 When this option is enabled, a larger right indentation will appear, so that the text can be read.
 By default, this parameter is disabled, it has the value false.

 **evel-2 - level-8** - the code has a certain nesting.
 These input parameters are needed in order to make the appropriate indentation.
 In total, I have provided 8 levels of nesting, I don't see any point in doing more.

+## Components for document markup

+When compared with HTML, these components can be called the tags that make up the document.
+All these components have one input parameter, it is called "code", for convenience, they can wrap the text of the code, but I would advise you to use the input parameter anyway.
+If it is set, the contents of the input parameter "code" will be output.

+Conventionally, all components for marking up a document can be divided into common components, components in the template block, components in the script block, and components in the styles block.